 Like many of you, I used to buy only “healthy” oils, such as avocado oil, olive oil, coconut oil, non-GMO canola oil or grapeseed oil.
 In my mind, I thought this was a better choice than other oils on the market.
 Well, that’s really not the case.
 There is no healthy oil.

 Back in March of 2016 I went on a vegan cruise and attended one of the lectures given by Dr. Michael Klaper called From Operating Table to Dining Room Table (you can see it here).
 He showed a video of hamster’s blood flow after a healthy plant-based meal.
 The blood was flowing like water throughout the veins.
 Then, they fed a hamster with a high-fat meal and immediately hamster’s blood flow was moving slow like lava.
 Dr. Klaper pointed out that after eating a fatty meal it takes 10 hours just for your blood flow to get back to normal.
 10 hours!
 There is no way around this, oils will clog your arteries and create plaque.
 Oils are processed food that is high in fat and they lack nutrition.
 People often say well olive oil is very healthy.
 Yes, olives are healthy, when you eat them in their true natural form, but once they are highly processed you are just putting empty calories and 100% fat into your body.
 So if you want to add “healthy oils” into your diet, eat them in their natural form.
 I would highly recommend that you do some research on oils.
 There are many accredited doctors that support and encourage oil free diet.
-Here are some great videos that I would suggest for you to watch and articles to read on oils:
+Here are some great videos that I would suggest for you to watch along with articles to read on oils:

 Dr. Michael Klaper: Olive Oil Is Not Healthy